Normagupitasari/Normagupitasari/README.md

 ---

 ### 🔍 About Me
-Passionate about ensuring software quality through detail-oriented testing and continuous learning.

-- 💡 Experienced in **manual testing** and currently exploring **automation testing** with Python, Selenium, and API testing tools.
-- 📚 Self-taught QA with strong interest in **SDLC, testing methodologies, and automation frameworks**.
-- 🌱 Currently learning **HTML, CSS, and JavaScript** to strengthen frontend and web application testing skills.
+I am a fast learner and highly adaptable individual with a strong interest in software quality.
+Currently, I am deepening my skills in manual testing while starting to explore automation testing.
+I have a good understanding of the Software Development Life Cycle (SDLC) and am familiar with testing tools such as JavaScript, Selenium WebDriverIo, Cypress, Postman, JMeter, and Appium.
+To strengthen my capabilities in testing frontend and web applications, I am also learning HTML, CSS, and JavaScript.
+My goal is to grow as a Quality Assurance Engineer by combining solid manual testing skills with automation expertise, contributing to the development of reliable and user-friendly software products.

 ---